 I am a licensed clinical psychologist and the founder and Director of the evidence-based clinical psychology practice, NeuroScience, The Science of Healthy Minds, which I established in 1999 with the goal of providing Cognitive Behavioral Therapy (CBT), Mindfulness-Based CBT, Prolonged Exposure Therapy (PE), and, more recently, Acceptance and Commitment Therapy (ACT) – together referred to simply as CBT.I specialize in CBT for Obsessive-Compulsive Disorder (OCD), post-traumatic stress disorder (PTSD), Attention Deficit Hyperactivity Disorder (ADHD),panic disorder, phobias and other anxiety, depression, stress and stress-related conditions.
+I have clinical training and certification in HeartMath, a science-based technology for reducing stress and anxiety and promoting inner balance and emotional management.
 My expertise is in health behavior change grounded in research.

 I received my PhD in Health Psychology from Stanford University in 1985, where I completed a pre-doctoral fellowship at the Stanford Center for Research in Disease Prevention.Prior to attending Stanford, I received a Master’s Degree (ScM) in Public Health at The Johns Hopkins School of Hygiene and Public Health.